• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• Easy to make: This recipe is simple and easy to follow, making it perfect for beginner bakers and children.
+• his recipe is simple and easy to follow, making it perfect for beginner bakers and children.

-• Delicious taste: The combination of dried fruit and sweet crumbly cake make these rock buns a delicious treat that pairs perfectly with a cup of tea or coffee.
+• The combination of dried fruit and sweet crumbly cake make these rock buns a delicious treat that pairs perfectly with a cup of tea or coffee.

-• Faster cooking time: Air fryers cook food faster than traditional ovens, which means you can have your rock cakes ready in no time.
+• Air fryers cook food faster than traditional ovens, which means you can have your rock cakes ready in no time.

 🛒 Ingredient notes